isaaclyman/pooty/README.md

 Inside the controller is where the magic happens.
 The `this` keyword inside of a controller refers to an object that has the following properties and methods:

-`loadModel(string ModelName)`: Loads the model with the specified name and connects it to the current controller.
+`useModel(string ModelName)`: Finds the model with the specified name and connects it to the current controller.
 Use this only once, and only if needed, at the very top of your controller.

-`useModel(string ModelName)`: Returns any auxiliary model you may want to use.
+`loadModel(string ModelName)`: Returns any auxiliary model you may want to use.
 You may store it in a variable and access it in the same way as your regular model, like so:

 ```javascript
 var otherModel = this.useModel('otherModel');